Nabhag8848/Front-end-Dev-Learning-Path/How_Internet_Works/basics.md

 > - Switch Devices helps to communicate different devices but to enable this devices to connect with internet we need router.
 >
-> - The main task of router is to enable computers to connect with the Internet.
+> - The main task of router is to enable computers to connect with the Internet,connect different networks and location of these network doesn't matter.
 >
 > - In order to connect device with internet, we connect device and switch with cable, switch and router is connected through copper cable and lastly Router is
 >   connected with cable provided by Internet service provider.